Apollo013/AspNet_WebApi2_Versioning/README.md

 /api/v2/tasks/

-These should map to controllers with the following names:
+But in this case we want to map to controllers with the following names:

 MyProject.Controllers.TasksController